grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | server 2               | 88.6 |          |
 | server 3               |      | 59.6     |

-Utilize this transformation to construct a matrix by specifying fields from your query results.
+Use this transformation to construct a matrix by specifying fields from your query results.
 The matrix output reflects the relationships between the unique values in these fields.
 This helps you present complex relationships in a clear and structured matrix format.

 ### Create heatmap

 Use this transformation to prepare histogram data for visualizing trends over time.
-Similar to the Heatmap panel, this transformation converts histogram metrics into temporal buckets.
+Similar to the heatmap visualization, this transformation converts histogram metrics into temporal buckets.

 #### X Bucket